lnqs/textual-image/README.md

 ## Limitations

+- **High Sixel images in Rich**: As terminal emulators don't implement the Sixel protocol exactly consistent, a workaround to get the cursor position in Rich right had to be implemented.
+This breaks as soon as the image is higher that the terminal window itself.
+Rendering will still happen, but the image may be displaced and borders around it may be broken.
 - **Sixel Support in Textual**: Sixel support in Textual is not particularly performant due to the way Textual handles rendering.
 The Sixel graphics are injected into the rendering process in a somewhat hacky manner, which affects performance.
 Scrolling and changing styles of images can lead to a lot of flickering.
 But for mostly static images it should work fine.
 If not, please file an issue on GitHub.

 ## Contribution